ieb/EngineManagement/README.md

 # Sensors

 The standard  VP flywheel pickup produces 415Hz 20V pk2pk puses with sharp edges at idle and so can be fed through passive conditioning to procuse a 5V square wave.
 The pk2pk voltage rises with rpm as does frequency.
+Simulations say the very simple input curcuit will work with capacitors to DC isolate and 47K resistors to limit current into clamping diodes.
+Testing with a 12v signal to 2KHz (8KRPM) works.
+Will need to test for real.
+If this fails, the alternator W+ signal will have to be measured over a few seconds (850 RPM == 14Hz, may need to time between pulses.)

 The standard VP oil pressure switch is a simple switch that closes when the oil pressure drops below a threashold.